Hari-haran-S/PromoterLocate/README.md

 # Promoter Locate

-- Web server for identification of strong promoters from genomic sequence input using nodejs & python
+*Web server for identification of strong promoters from genomic sequence input using nodejs & python*

-General Dependencies
+General Dependencies:

 - Python
 - Numpy
 - Biopython

-Dependencies to Interface with the Client
+Dependencies to Interface with the Client:

 - Express
 - ejs